-- The venting system should be designed to have the minimum number of elbows or turns. - Transition to the final vent diameter should be done as close to the furnace outlet as practical. - Always use the same size or a larger pipe for combustion air that is used for the exhaust vent.
+- The venting system should be designed to have the minimum number of elbows or turns. - All horizontal runs must slope upwards from the furnace at 1/4 inch minimum per running foot of vent. - Transition to the final vent diameter should be done as close to the furnace outlet as practical. - Always use the same size or a larger pipe for combustion air that is used for the exhaust vent.

-Table 1 indicates the maximum allowable pipe length for a furnace of known input rate, when installed with piping of selected diameter and number of elbows.
+Table 2 indicates the maximum allowable pipe length for a furnace of known input rate, when installed with piping of selected diameter and number of elbows.
 To use the table, the furnace input rate, the centerline length and the number of elbows on each pipe must be known.